 There are many business charge cards out there, but not all of them have the specific features a startup would need.
 Whereas the majority of them can help you build business credit, here’s what you really want to look for in a business credit card for new companies:

 The most important aspect of getting a credit card as a startup is making sure you can actually get the credit.
-If credit lenders require 1 - 3 years of statements, a high business credit score, a personal credit score and other conditions you can’t meet, then it’s not a credit card for you.
+If credit lenders require 1 - 3 years of statements, a high business credit score, a personal credit score, personal credit history and other conditions you can’t meet, then it’s not a credit card for you.
 That’s why looking for a credit card happy to work with startups is important.

 Make sure the credit cycle is at least 30 days and that you’ll be able to get a credit limit that matches your current monthly spending.